THIS DATE IN HISTORY: March 11

 Video: Memories: Esposito tops Hull's record with 59th goal

-1951: Rookie goaltender Terry Sawchuk sets an NHL record for most wins in a season with his 39th in the Detroit Red Wings' 7-0 victory against the Blackhawks at Chicago Stadium.
-The shutout is Sawchuk's 10th of the season, George Gee fuels the offense with three goals and two assists.
+1951: Terry Sawchuk sets an NHL record for most wins in a season with his 39th in the Detroit Red Wings' 7-0 victory against the Blackhawks at Chicago Stadium.
+The shutout is the 10th of the season for the rookie goalie.
+George Gee fuels the offense with three goals and two assists.

-1987: Wayne Gretzky scores a goal and sets up three others, all in the third period, to reach 1,500 points.
+1987: Wayne Gretzky of the Edmonton Oilers scores a goal and sets up three others, all in the third period, to reach 1,500 points.
 The milestone comes in his 620th NHL regular-season game, a 6-3 victory against the Red Wings at Northlands Coliseum.

-1996: The Montreal Canadiens close the Forum by defeating the Dallas Stars 4-1.
-Andrei Kovalenko scores the final goal in the Forum's 72-year history.
-The game is followed by a ceremony that sees each former captain pass a torch to the next in line, ending with a handoff to Pierre Turgeon.
+1996: The Canadiens close the Montreal Forum by defeating the Dallas Stars 4-1.
+Andrei Kovalenko of the Canadiens scores the final goal in the Forum's 72-year history.
+The game is followed by a ceremony that sees each former Montreal captain pass a torch to the next in line, ending with a handoff to Pierre Turgeon.
 The loudest cheers are for Maurice Richard, who receives an ovation that lasts nearly 10 minutes.

 Video: Montreal Forum closes; Maurice Richard's epic ovation

 1998: Patrick Roy of the Colorado Avalanche became the NHL's leader in victories among active goalies with 376, breaking a tie with Grant Fuhr of the St. Louis Blues.
 He does it in person, making 21 saves in Colorado's 3-2 win against the Blues in Denver.